 - a.
-Sufficient ten (10) minute operating reserve to replace the operating capacity loss caused by the most severe contingency observed under normal transfer criteria. - b.
-Sufficient thirty (30) minute operating reserve equal to one-half of the ten (10) minute operating reserve necessary to replace the operating capacity loss caused by the most severe contingency observed under normal transfer criteria.
+Sufficient ten (10) minute operating reserve to replace the operating capacity loss caused by the most severe contingency observed under normal transfer criteria multiplied by the Contingency Reserve Adjustment Factor. - b.
+Sufficient thirty (30) minute operating reserve equal to onehalf of the ten (10) minute operating reserve necessary to replace the operating capacity loss caused by the most severe contingency observed under normal transfer criteria.

-At all times sufficient ten (10) minute operating reserve shall be maintained to cover the energy loss due to the most severe normal transfer criteria contingency within the NYCA or the energy loss caused by the cancellation of an interruptible energy purchase from another system, whichever is greater.
+At all times sufficient ten (10) minute operating reserve shall be maintained to cover the energy loss due to the most severe normal transfer criteria contingency within the NYCA or the energy loss caused by the cancellation of an interruptible energy purchase from another system, whichever is greater multiplied by the Contingency Reserve Adjustment Factor.